 With Indigenous energy champions or industry subject matter experts on specific topics, such as community energy planning, renewable energy and energy storage project planning, energy efficiency, energy audits, heat pumps and solar PV installation.

-Indigenous communities can benefit from small-scale (non-utility scale) renewable energy project ownership (aggregate nameplate capacity of no more than 100 kW), and from fuel switching for heating (e.g., from oil, propane or natural gas to electrification), such as through heat pump installations.
+Indigenous communities can benefit from small-scale (non-utility scale) renewable energy project ownership (aggregate nameplate capacity of no more than 100 kW).
 Some of these accrued benefits include:

 Darell Gaddie, MBA, EPIC Network Lead

 T: 236 888–1298 I E: